apache/arrow/r/README.md

 Installing a released version of the `arrow` package should require no additional system dependencies.
 For macOS and Windows, CRAN hosts binary packages that contain the Arrow C++ library.
-On Linux, source package installation will download necessary C++ dependencies if you set the environment variable `LIBARROW_DOWNLOAD=true`.
+On Linux, source package installation will also build necessary C++ dependencies.
+For a faster, more complete installation, set the environment variable `NOT_CRAN=true`.
 See `vignette("install", package = "arrow")` for details.

 If you install the `arrow` package from source and the C++ library is